The Generator Experts Since 1965 | License #708125 | Contact Us

 And yet, not all generator rental companies are willing to jump in their trucks ASAP in such early hours.
 So it’s worth asking about such situations before you partner with a provider.

-“A few weeks ago, we got a call from a customer in Rancho Cucamonga at midnight saying “how soon can you get out here?” relates Sal.
+“A few weeks ago, we got a call from a customer in Rancho Cucamonga at midnight saying “how soon can you get out here?” relates Tim.
 “One of our guys left immediately and got there in two hours.
 By 2:00 in the morning, the customer had power again.

 But here’s the thing: that customer had called a rental company much nearer Rancho Cucamonga before they called us.
 That company never answered, which is why they called us instead.